ABSITE: Everything You Need to Know

 How Long Do I Need to Study for the ABSITE?

 The amount of time needed to study for the ABSITE varies by individual.
 However, the benefits of early engagement with the material are undeniable.
+Most of our ABSITE question bank subscribers opt for a 3 or 6 month subscription.

 Many general surgery residencies include an educational component based on the SCORE Curriculum that prepares the resident/trainee for the ABSITE.
 These may include weekly lectures by faculty and house staff.
 Regular and repeated exposure to the material is beneficial for developing a baseline knowledge set that you can build on as the ABSITE approaches.
-Active learning comes in the form of volunteering during Q&A sessions in lectures, asking attendings questions when engaged in patient care, and using question banks as much as possible.3
+Active learning comes in the form of volunteering during Q&A sessions in lectures, asking attendings questions when engaged in patient care, and using question banks as much as possible.

 In addition to building on baseline knowledge throughout the year, there is a time when intense, focused ABSITE preparation is required.
 This is, on average, two months prior to the ABSITE test date.
 In other words, by November (given that the exam is usually in late January to early February), more focused preparation is required.